There are rare occasions when technology breaks out of the bonds of the geeks in the basement and impinges on the national consciousness.

 And it’s not just a question of simply collating all the information, but also understanding how it’s sorted and what common formats there are.
 Some of the data could come from financial records, some from email output, some from SQL-based databases, while some could be image or video unstructured data – there’s a wide variety of possibilities and somehow they all these have to be pulled together.

 It’s not purely about technology.
 Companies need to think about how they gather information and how they work together – it may need a completely new mindset.
-Small businesses understand this instinctively – there’s much more co-operation (and fewer specialist roles), larger organizations are not geared up for this way of working, and each department will often zealously guard its domain.
+Small businesses understand this instinctively – there’s much more co-operation (and fewer specialist roles), larger organisations are not geared up for this way of working, and each department will often zealously guard its domain.

 In an ideal world, companies should set up a cross-functional team to manage the implementation of technology such as CRM (Customer Relationship Management).
 This CRM team should be working with different departments to work out ways in which they could share skills and data to ensure that everyone is working with a common purpose.

 There’s another consideration too: people skilled in AI are really thin on the ground.
 The use of AI requires some specialist expertise in gathering and interpreting the data.
-What many organizations mean when they say that they’re using AI is that they’re making use of algorithms – just one part of the AI armoury, but not everything.
+What many organisations mean when they say that they’re using AI is that they’re making use of algorithms – just one part of the AI armoury, but not everything.

 In fact, this is one of the issues when it comes to talking about AI.
 The concept is often confused with the other elements – for example, deep learning, machine learning, and neural networks.
 Technologists are aware of all the distinctions, but very often business commentators aren’t.
 There needs to be full comprehension of what all the terms mean when we’re talking about AI engagement.